-4.3.1 Characteristics of Perfect Competition
+2.0.1 Characteristics of Perfect Competition

-- 1. A large number of sellers and buyers: Under perfect competition, the number of sellers and buyers is very large.
+1. A large number of sellers and buyers: Under perfect competition, the number of sellers and buyers is very large.
 The number of sellers is so large that the share of each seller in total supply of a product is too small for a single seller to affect the market price by changing his supply.
-Likewise, the number of buyers is so large that the share of each buyer in total demand is too small for a single buyer to influence the market price by changing his demand. - 2.
+Likewise, the number of buyers is so large that the share of each buyer in total demand is too small for a single buyer to influence the market price by changing his demand.

+- 1. What is a market in the economic sense? - 2.
+How is price related to demand and supply in a market? - 2.
 Homogeneous products: Products supplied by all firms are almost homogeneous.
 Homogeneity of products means that products supplied by various firms are so identical in appearance and use that buyers do not distinguish between them nor do they prefer the product of one firm to that of another.
 Product of each firm is regarded as a perfect substitute for the product of other firms.
 Hence, no firm can gain any competitive advantage over the other firms.
 Nor do the firms distinguish between the buyers.
 For example, wheat and vegetables produced by all the farmers, other things given, are treated as homogeneous. - 3.
 Perfect mobility of factors of production: For a market to be perfectly competitive, there should be perfect mobility of resources.
 This means that the factors of production must be in a position to move freely into or out of an industry and from one firm to another.
 This is however, a purely theoretical assumption. - 4.
 Free entry and free exit of firms: There is no barrier, legal or market-related, on the entry of new firms into or exit of existing ones from the industry.
 Firms are free to enter the industry and quit it at their free will.